FISHERS TIGERS BASEBALL

 GENERAL PROGRAM INFORMATION

-The conference consists of 7 schools including: Avon, Brownsburg, Fishers, Noblesville, Southeastern (Fishers), Westfield, and Zionsville.
+The conference consists of 8 schools including: Avon, Brownsburg, Fishers, Franklin Central, Noblesville, Southeastern, Westfield, and Zionsville.
 (Three Lafayette schools (Harrison, Jefferson, and McCutcheon) were members of the HCC for the first 8 years that Fishers competed.)
 These schools create a competitive conference, as all schools provide quality athletic facilities and place an emphasis on excellence both in the classroom and on the field.
-Since 1999, four teams from the conference have won the Class 4A Baseball State Championship with four other teams finishing runner-up during that time.
+Since 1999, six teams from the conference have won the Class 4A Baseball State Championship with four other teams finishing runner-up during that time.

 The Fishers Tigers baseball program is one built upon character, class, and excellence in the classroom and on the field.
 In its inaugural season (2007), the Tigers won 6 games, but lost ten games by one-run or in the last inning, including a 2-1 heartbreaking loss to rival Southeastern in the Sectional opener.
 This first team was a young and inexperienced team playing without a senior class and with only two players who had previous varsity experience.
 This same group responded in their second season (2008) with 13 victories including the school’s first victory over a ranked team (#2 Kokomo), the school’s first no-hitter (left handed pitcher Ben Taylor), and the school’s first Sectional victory (over rival Southeastern).
 The 24 players from the first two teams built the foundation and established the expectation for what it means to be a “Tiger Baseball Player”: one who is focused in the classroom, a model citizen off the field, and a fierce competitor who plays through adversity with class while displaying the utmost respect for the officials and their opponents.